sinch/docs/docs/conversation/conversation-getting-started/conversation-instagram-setup.md

 >
 > Sinch Conversation API for Instagram messaging service is only available as a Closed Beta integration.
 To add the Instagram messaging service to your App, you should contact Sinch Account Manager.
 >
 > For testing purposes, you will need one test Instagram business account.
-You can create a new Instagram business account by creating a new or renaming an account with "test_" as a prefix to your username.
+You can create a new Instagram business account by creating a new or renaming an existing account with "test_" as a prefix to your username.
 For example:
 >
 > @test_Sinch
 >